-The third data set is passenger counts from trains based on Automatic Passenger Counting (APC).
 The APC system is installed on a sample of the vehicles on the railway line studied in this work.
-The APC data that were made available were collected from the trains on two of the railway lines that pass station Y, which we denote Line 1 and Line 2.
 The APC system registers the number of people who board and alight through each train door on every station by means of sensors in the doorways.
 Norsk Regnesentral (Norwegian Computing Centre) has developed a mathematical tool that, based on the APC data, uses a statistical model to calculate the total number of passengers on each train at different points in time (Teknisk Ukeblad, 2014).
 The data set that was made available to us is the calculated total number of passengers on each train when the train is leaving the station.
-Example of data format is shown in Table 3.